AlexAlvarez092/quiz_generator/README.md

 ## Usage
 1. Fill the excel file with the raw data and properties
-  - In the first sheet, goes raw data **Without header** -- just raw data
+  a.
+In the first sheet, goes raw data **Without header** -- just raw data
-  - In the second sheet, goes configuration properties -- label already is in first column and the property must gone in the second one
+  b.
+In the second sheet, goes configuration properties -- label already is in first column and the property must gone in the second one

 2. Install requirements